-The Bulgarian legislation, in particular Art.
-24 of the Investment Promotion Act, allows for the possibility that foreign persons entitled under their national legislation to carry on business activity may establish a trade representation office in Bulgaria.
-The registration of such trade representation office is done in the Unified Trade Register of the Bulgarian Chamber of Commerce and Industry (BCCI).
+Art.
+24 of the Investment Promotion Act allows for the possibility that foreign persons entitled under their national legislation to carry on business activity may establish a trade representation office in Bulgaria.
+The registration of such trade representation office is done in the Unified Trade Register of the Bulgarian Chamber of Commerce and Industry.

 In practice, the option to obtain a long-term residence permit is very often the particular reason for opening a trade representation office – such option is provided for by Art.
 24 of the Foreigners in the Republic of Bulgaria Act.
-Such permit may be obtained by the representatives (not more than three) of a foreign entity having a trade representation office registered with the BCCI – after verification and assessment of presented documents regarding the economic activity and tax compliancy of the foreign entity for a period of two years prior to the registration of the representation office, as well as documents regarding its planned activities.
-In order to be able to obtain such permit, the foreigners to be appointed as representatives of the foreign entity should first apply for a long-term residence visa (Visa D).
-That is the reason why the BCCI issues two separate certificates regarding the actual status of the trade representation office – with specifying the respective authority which the certificates are intended to be used before.
+Such permit may be obtained by the representatives of a foreign entity having a trade representation office registered with the BCCI after verification and assessment of presented documents regarding the economic activity and tax compliancy of the foreign entity for a period of two years prior to the registration of the representation office, as well as documents regarding its planned activities.

 The representation office is not a legal person and is not independent of the foreign person who registers it.
-The TRO represents the foreign person and on behalf and at the expense of the latter carries out all activities in relation to the realization of its functions and goals (that is the reason why the person to manage the activity of the representation office should have a power of attorney determining the scope of his representation rights).
-The trade representation office of a foreign person should not be mistaken for the commercial representative under the Commerce Act – although they sound identical (in Bulgarian), the difference between them is essential: the commercial representative is an independent company that is engaged by occupation in assisting the business of another company.
+The TRO represents the foreign person and on behalf and at the expense of the latter carries out all activities in relation to the realization of its functions and goals.
+The trade representation office of a foreign person should not be mistaken for the commercial representative under the Commerce Act.
+Although they sound identical (in Bulgarian), the difference between them is essential: the commercial representative is an independent company that is engaged by occupation in assisting the business of another company.

-The foreign persons may open branches as well – they are also territorially separated establishments without independent legal capacity, but the trade representation office should be distinguished from them by the fact that it (unlike the branch) may not carry out business activity.
-That does not exclude the possibility of contracts for the needs of the trade representation office being entered into – for renting an office, purchasing office supplies, ordering advertising materials, etc.; such contracts are entered into on behalf and at the expense of the foreign person and follow the procedure established for the conduct of transactions between resident persons.
+The foreign persons may open branches in Bulgaria as well.
+They are also territorially separated establishments without independent legal capacity, but the trade representation office should be distinguished from them by the fact that it may not carry out business activity.
+That does not exclude the possibility of contracts for the needs of the trade representation office, e.g. for renting an office, purchasing office supplies or ordering advertising materials, being entered into, but such contracts are entered into on behalf and at the expense of the foreign person and follow the procedure established for the conduct of transactions between resident persons.
 Since the representation office may not have its own income, the funds necessary for its functioning should be provided by the foreign person, including via a bank account opened for that very purpose.

-Notarized power of attorney by the legal representative of the foreign entity to the person who will be in charge of registering and/or managing the activity of the trade representation office in Bulgaria;
+Notarized power of attorney by the legal representative of the foreign entity to the person who will be in charge of registering and managing the activity of the trade representation office in Bulgaria;

 Notarized specimens of the signatures of the representatives of the TRO in Bulgaria;